Maria... she's all girl and she's alright.

 Most days I wear jeans, either the ones with a hole in one knee or the other pair, and I wear a dress that is a sad excuse for a dress by any stretch.
 If I shower and brush my hair, then I feel lucky.
 Some days I find my lipstick.
 Once a month, at most, I put on something newer, cleaner or prettier, and Maria always notices.
 She lifts the hem of my skirt, looks at the pattern or the lay of the fabric, her eyes meet mine, she smiles approvingly and says, "Pretty, pretty."

 So, it turns out it really is about balance, and I have been living out of balance, unappreciative, almost disrespectfully so, of my femininity.
-What I had categorized as contrived convention, is actually simply another layer of the human experience and it includes dress-up, grace, pride, delicacy, flowy gossamer veils and strings of pearls, sparkly shoes, and tea parties, tending baby dolls and cooing at baby bunnies and kittens.
+What I had categorized as contrived convention, is actually simply another layer of the human experience and it includes, if you like, dress-up, grace, pride, delicacy, flowy gossamer veils and strings of pearls, sparkly shoes, and tea parties, tending baby dolls and cooing at baby bunnies and kittens.
 My strength and intelligence are neither compromised nor diminished by pinkness and dancing on tiptoes; Maria taught me this.